timofeymukha/libWallModelledLES/docs/install.rst

 A prerequisite for installing is having Python installed, but no packages are needed and any modern Python version should do.
 To compile, run ``Allwmake``.
-If you get compilation errors, please make sure your OpenFOAM environment is peroperly set up before opening a Bitbucket issue.
+If you get compilation errors, please make sure your OpenFOAM environment is properly set up before opening a Bitbucket issue.
 In particular, take notice of the first couple of lines in the output for ``Allwmake``, which are of the following form::